Downtown Knox ArtWalk

 6 PM—9 PM.

-Enjoy jazz with Sam Adams Trio.
+Enjoy jazz with Chad Melton and Friends.
 Great spot for dinner and cocktails.

 8 PM—10:30 PM.

 Start your ArtWalk in the Old City at the Old City's First Friday Block Party!
-Bring your friends, explore local businesses, and kick off your weekend with us in the Old City!
+Shop local artists and makers, enjoy live music, and stick around for a 7 PM square dance with Uncle Stan and the Old City Stringband.

 5–9 PM.